caoruicn1/My-Notes/Notes/Equity_Market.md

 - **Return on Invested Capital(ROIC)**
     - If short，then we should minus dividends.
-    - Usually Dividend means dividend per share, so we should mutiply #shares.
+    - Usually Dividend means dividend per share, so we should multiply #shares.

     $$\begin{align}
     ROIC &= \frac{Cap\ Gain\ or\ Loss\ on\ Position + Dividends- Commissions - Margin\